opencontainers/runc/bundle.md

 The definition of a bundle is only concerned with how a container, and its configuration data, are stored on a local file system so that it can be consumed by a compliant runtime.

 A Standard Container bundle contains all the information needed to load and run a container.
-This includes the following artifacts which MUST all reside in the same directory on the local filesystem:
+This MUST include the following artifacts:

 1. `config.json` : contains configuration data.
-This REQUIRED file, which MUST be named `config.json`.
+This REQUIRED file MUST reside in the root of the bundle directory and MUST be named `config.json`.
 When the bundle is packaged up for distribution, this file MUST be included.
 See [`config.json`](config.md) for more details.